 During the mid of 16th century, creators started using a lens for pinhole.
 The size of this gigantic camera started compacting from a room to a tent, to a little box.

 By the time 17th century had arrived, the camera obscura with lens became quite popular as a drawing aid.

 Alexander Wolcott developed a Daguerreotype Mirror Camera.
 Instead of an ordinary lens, this new version had a telescope-like mirror.
 It concentrates light on the photographic plate.

 On, 8th May 1840 Mr.Wolcott, with the assistance of John Johnson Sr. received First American Patent for Photography (U.S Patent No#1582).
 In the same year, an English entrepreneur named Richard Beard, who had already secured the only license for making Daguerreotypes in London.
 He also secured the patent for the production of Wolcott & Johnson camera in Britain.

 The person builds the World’s First Camera DID NOT click the World’s First Photograph.

-Niépce downfall gave rise to Modern Camera.
-Before the arrival of Niépce, camera obscura was mainly used for viewing purpose, drawing aid or as a projector.
+In 1827, Joseph Nicéphore Niépce clicked the first photographic image with camera obscura.
+Before the arrival of Niépce, the main use of camera obscura was for viewing purpose.
+Or as a drawing aid or as a projector.
 For an image, people used to trace the inverted projection formed by camera obscura.
 But none of this methods managed to produce actual photographs.

 However, Niépce wasn’t good at tracing.
 Since then, he became obsessed with the idea, that image created by the camera obscura could be made permanent through use of chemical compund.
-In his early experiments, Niépce builds a small camera using silver chloride coating on a paper that darkened on exposure to light.
+In his early experiments, Niépce built a small camera using silver chloride coating on a paper that darkened on exposure to light.